hoodiemoder/gleaming/code-of-conduct.md

 ## 🌸 Scwope 🌸

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all cute place, and also applies when an individual is officially representing the cute place in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our cute place include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.